-The first element of ICP is be the submission of a Technical Biography (TB).
-You will will be required to provide summary information on academic qualifications, evidence of work-based learning and transcripts of qualifications, all to demonstrate how specified learning outcomes have been met.
+The first element of ICP is the submission of a Technical Biography (TB).
+You will be required to provide summary information on academic qualifications, evidence of work-based learning and transcripts of qualifications, all to demonstrate how specified learning outcomes have been met.

 Should the ICP reviewers determine that your submission demonstrates the standard required for Chartered membership the you will be able to progress your application.

 Technical Report Questionnaire